 - Affordable Housing Development and Preservation.
 Support increased funding for programs such as Community Development Block Grants, HOME, the Low-Income Housing Tax Credit program, and other programs which are catalysts for community development and which support the production of affordable housing in the Kansas City region. - Building Efficiency.
 Expand funding for programs such as the Weatherization Assistance Program, Low-Income Home Energy Assistance Program, and others which allow city residents to improve the energy efficiency of their residences and businesses. - Digital Access.
 Support programs that expand digital access and literacy and support efforts to improve data regarding areas lacking digital access, including in urban areas. - Expedite Housing Development.
 Support efforts to streamline processes relating to the development of transitional, supportive, and affordable housing, including streamlining environmental review requirements under the National Environmental Policy Act (NEPA). - Homeownership and Local Development.
-Support programs which offer incentives for small-scale developers and residents to convert vacant or underutilized land into owneroccupied affordable housing.
+Support programs which offer incentives for small-scale developers and residents to convert vacant or underutilized land into owner-occupied affordable housing. - Resources for Economic and Workforce Development.
+Support programs that expand resources for local, place-based economic development and workforce development efforts.